wp-plugins/wurdey/readme.txt

 = What is the purpose of this plugin? =

-It allows the connection between Wurdey maintenance servers and the site it is installed on.
+It allows the connection between Wurdey maintenance servers and the WordPress site it is installed on.

-To see a full description and FAQs please visit [Wurdey Documentation](https://www.wurdey.com/)
+To see a full description please visit [Wurdey](https://www.wurdey.com/)

 == Screenshots ==

-1. The Plugin Screen
+1. Detailed Reporting

 == Changelog ==